naturalis/FormicID/code.md

 ### Tensorboard launch

-In order to launch TensorBoard from the terminal, copy the line below and replace the `test` with the correct experiment name:
+In order to launch TensorBoard from the terminal, copy the line below and replace the `test` with the correct experiment name.
+Run this after you set the working directory to the project directory.

 ```shell
 $ tensorboard --logdir="experiments/test/summary" --port=6006